Bonelli's eagle: Distribution and habitat

+Mechanistically, the three bilateral interactions among Bonelli's eagles, golden eagles, and the human population are jointly what allowed Bonelli's eagles to move from the Middle East into the Mediterranean Basin at this time – and also what prevented them from moving there sooner.
+Golden eagles are less tolerant of humans than Bonelli's eagles are.
+Additionally, between the two eagle species, the golden eagle is the dominant species, while Bonelli's eagle is the subordinate one.
+With these interactions in mind, the authors of the 2024 People and Nature study hypothesize and test with data-driven mathematical models that with the arrival of the first anatomically modern humans in Europe, some of the golden eagle territories closest to human settlements were abandoned, and these 'vacant' territories began to be occupied by Bonelli's eagles from the Middle East.
+That is, Bonelli's eagles could not have established themselves in the Mediterranean before the arrival of the first Homo sapiens because the competitive pressure exerted by golden eagles and other species would have been too overwhelming, but the arrival of humans displaced the golden eagles and provided an empty niche in the localities' ecosystems that Bonelli's eagles were then able to neatly fill.

-Bonelli's eagles are mostly residential throughout their range but juvenile can disperse up to over several hundred kilometers.
+Bonelli's eagles are mostly residential throughout their range but juvenile can disperse up to over several hundred kilometres.
 Sometimes, they are recorded at migration sites and at spots where not known to breed in winter.
 Wanderings include around 700 km north of their regular range in France near the coast of English Channel, far from their normal haunts in Regensburg, Germany and, probably both from the Italian island populations, to northwestern Italy and Slovenia.
-From their Iberian peninsula range presumably, vagrants have been reported in the Canary islands.
-Beyond Sri Lanka, other areas the species has been known to vagrate (or perhaps rarely winter) in Asia have included Kazakhstan, the Korean peninsula, Malaysia and Cochinchina in Vietnam, as well as a record in winter 1996 on the isle of Yamdena, the latter presumably from the Lesser Sunda population.
+From their Iberian Peninsula range presumably, vagrants have been reported in the Canary Islands.
+Beyond Sri Lanka, other areas the species has been known to vagrate (or perhaps rarely winter) in Asia have included Kazakhstan, the Korean Peninsula, Malaysia and Cochinchina in Vietnam, as well as a record in winter 1996 on the isle of Yamdena, the latter presumably from the Lesser Sunda population.

 Habitat

+Bonelli's eagle usually lives at an elevation of 1500 m or lower in Europe, in the Himalayas at 1200–2000 m and up to 3750 m in Bhutan, at 2000 m in the Atlas Mountains.